 - Moderate/severe mental health issues/mental health crisis

 Patients can self refer by calling the Wellbeing Coordinators directly on the numbers below.
 A GP or other health professional can also refer a patient to the Wellbeing Coordinators.

-Patients will be welcomed by the Wellbeing Coordinators and offered either a face to face consultation within their surgery or a telephone consultation, depending on what they would prefer.
+Patients will be welcomed by the Wellbeing Coordinators and offered a telephone consultation or face to face consultation, depending on preference and safety.